-How To Write Art Posts Your Readers Will Read
+How To Write Art Blog Posts Your Readers Will Read

-Before I get started with how to write articles that your readers will read from beginning to end, you need to have an understanding of the reader’s behavior.
+Before I get started with how to write articles that your readers will read from beginning to end, you need to understand the reader’s behavior.

 Readers Behaviour: Courtesy of Chartbeat